 The Board has designated staff members who serve as advocates for customers and act as liaisons with partner agencies, including the Georgia Vocational Rehabilitation Agency (GVRA).
 We assist individuals with disabilities as follows:

-Conduct ongoing training of staff members and partner personnel regarding services to individuals with disabilities.
+Conducts ongoing training of staff members and partner personnel regarding services to individuals with disabilities.

-Provide outreach to agencies within the local area that offer services to individuals with disabilities.
+Provides outreach to agencies within the local area that offer services to individuals with disabilities.

 Maintain an updated list of resources available within the local area for use by staff and customers in accessing needed services.

-Advocate for individuals with disabilities by advising and informing them about resources available within the WorkSource Georgia locations and throughout the local area and coach them on how to apply for needed resources.
+Advocates for individuals with disabilities by advising and informing them about resources available within the WorkSource Georgia locations and throughout the local area and coach them on how to apply for needed resources.

-Institute a Limited English Proficiency policy, including the use of I-Speak international language card and GDOL’s Multilingual Directory to assist customers with language barriers.
+Implemented a Limited English Proficiency policy, including the use of I-Speak international language card and GDOL’s Multilingual Directory to assist customers with language barriers.

-Provide assistive technology items for persons with disabilities, such as adaptive keyboards and adjustable work stations.
+Provides assistive technology items for persons with disabilities, such as adaptive keyboards and adjustable work stations.

-Conduct a physical inspection of all assistive technology/equipment to ensure functionality on a regular basis.

-Coordinate staff training on assistive technology and equipment to ensure that staff are fully-trained in usage and application.
+Coordinates staff training on assistive technology and equipment to ensure that staff are fully-trained in usage and application.

-Help individuals with disabilities needing assistance with the registration process.

 Maintain required Federal and State notices and postings.

 Provide a comprehensive description of the roles and resource contributions of the one-stop partners.